top of page

 The verb 'pounce' has its etymological roots in the Old French word 'poindre,' which means 'to seize' or 'to sting.'
 This Old French term, in turn, can be traced back to the Latin word 'pungere,' which also means 'to prick' or 'to sting.'
 The sense of swiftly seizing or attacking prey or a target with great speed and determination is embedded in the word's historical development.
 Over time, 'poindre' in Old French evolved into 'pounsen' and 'pouncen,' and eventually, it became 'pounce' in Middle English.
 This transformation of the term reflects its core meaning of sudden and determined action in seizing or attacking, much like a predator swiftly closing in on its prey.
 Thus, the etymology of 'pounce' encapsulates the idea of rapid and determined movement or action.

-Find the meaning of pounce:
+Find the correct meaning of the verb pounce:

 Try Again!